Criminal Attorneys & DWI Lawyers in Covington, New Orleans, and Shreveport Louisiana

 These penalties are quite strict for criminal trespassing including hefty fines of over $500 in some cases and jail time of up to 60 days.
 The penalties can also stay on your permanent criminal record which will negatively affect your life in the future by limiting employment opportunities as well as application to college and university.
 The punishment for criminal trespassing should not be taken lightly because they are serious penalties that can cause a burden on yourself as well as on your loved ones as well.

 Having the right to privacy on your own property is a very important right in Louisiana and America as a whole.
 That is one main reason why criminal trespassing can be considered as a serious criminal charge that brings strict punishment with it.
 Entering someone else’s property without their expressed consent or allowance is morally and legally wrong and you will most likely be tried for criminal trespassing if you are caught.
 The punishments for criminal trespassing are quite serious and should not be taken too lightly.
 If you have recently been charged with criminal trespassing, we highly recommend you seek legal assistance sooner rather than later so that a defense can be created around your specific case to help fight for your freedom and your future life.
-Carl Barkemeyer, criminal defense attorney has represented and defended many criminal trespassing cases in the past and is very experienced with defending the charges.
+The Barkemeyer Law Firm has represented and defended many criminal trespassing cases in the past and is very experienced with defending the charges.
 Mr. Barkemeyer and his team of knowledgeable lawyers can provide you with legal advice and a defense that can hopefully help bring about a more ideal result for you and your loved ones after being charged.
 It is imperative that you contact a criminal trespassing attorney like Mr. Barkemeyer so that you can keep your peace of mind and work towards a brighter future that hopefully won’t contain jail time or fines for the criminal trespassing charges.
 If you are currently being tried for criminal trespassing in Livingston Parish or Denham Springs, Louisiana, contact us at (225) 964-6720 for immediate legal assistance.